testmunk/docs/ios.rst

 	To export the IPA file for your app, open your Xcode project, make sure to select the "...-tm" scheme and "iOS Device" as your target device.
 Then, in the title bar and go to `Product > Archive`.
 In the `Archives` window that pops up, press the `Distribute...` button, select `Save for Enterprise or Ad Hoc Deployment`, choose the Provisioning Profile you sign your app with, and export the file.
 Leave the `Save for Enterprise Distribution` checkbox unchecked.

 	How do I export my IPA file?

 ..
+TODO: Add troubleshooting for sign in issues

+..
 VIDEO HEREEEEE